 This picture is now believed to be the earliest surviving photo of the Garden of Remembrance

 The handwritten map of the Garden of Remembrance

 This very detailed and neatly written record of burials into the Garden of Remembrance, ends abruptly in May 1986 without explanation, though it is known that there are records of a further 50 people being buried there, the last recorded burial being that of Thomas Mount in 1989.
 It is typical of other excellently maintained hospital records which suddenly terminate without any obvious reason.
 Subsequently, medical records staff in the hospital, have speculated that perhaps records were being transferred to computers and digital storage at this time, which might be expected, but we have found no digital records which might confirm this suggestion.

 The proposed new Garden of Remembrance established by Colin Arkwright in 2002 is visible on the right hand side of the photo in the C of E section.
 No records of any further interments or scattering in this area have been found, but it is possible that such records may be discovered in the future.

 An ornamental statue and surround for the "new Garden of Remembrance" which was being established in the south east quadrant of the cemetery on top of graves in the C of E section during Colin Arkwright's stewardship.
 It would appear that Colin may have been unaware of the existence of the established Garden of Remembrance with its 211 known interments nearer the C of E chapel.
 These statues and surrounds were allegedly destroyed by local vandals during 2008.
 Apparently, at the same time, the chapels were also vandalized but the graves within the QMMH cemetery remained undisturbed.

-Garden of Remembrance - Please note the photos and information contained in the following sections of the website which refer directly to the Garden of Remembrance
+Garden of Remembrance - Please note the photos and information contained in the following sections of the website refer directly to the original Garden of Remembrance